-Angelina attempts to disguise the Project's adverse visual impacts by emphasizing that people will not be able to discern the individual solar structures at distances of two and five miles away.
+For example, Angelina attempts to disguise the Project's adverse visual impacts by emphasizing that people will not be able to discern the individual solar structures at distances of two and five miles away.
 Robinson, Tr.
 II 203:4 to 204:18, 206:1-7.
-Mr. Robinson's direct testimony cites his report's conclusion that the Project will be visible from only 16.79 % of the area within fivemiles, but neglects to mention that it will be visible to 82.26 % of the area within a half mile.
+Mr. Robinson's direct testimony cites his report's conclusion that the Project will be visible from only 16.79 % of the area within five-miles, but neglects to mention that it will be visible to 82.26 % of the area within a half mile.
 Robinson Testimony, p.
 4, A.8.
 Angelina's focus on faraway views is merely a red herring, since it is the exposure of closer neighbors to the objectionable views that particularly worry the Citizens, especially for persons living within a half mile of the solar equipment.
 Even in response to the questions of Angelina's counsel, Mr. Robinson admitted that the solar equipment will be highly visible to neighbors living within a half mile.
 Robinson, Tr.
 II 206:6-11.

 Thus, Angelina's own statistics reveal that its unpleasant views will be highly visible to the persons living near the Project.
 Angelina attempts to disguise how bad its solar equipment will look by violating the requirement in OAC 4906-4-08(D)(4)(e) to accurately portray the equipment's appearance.
 This rule requires Angelina to "[p]rovide photographic simulations or artist's pictorial sketches of the proposed facility from public vantage points."
 Angelina has chosen to provide photographic simulations for this purpose.
 However, Angelina's simulations disguise the true adverse extent of the solar panels' visual impact by depicting panels that are eight feet tall.
 Applic., Exh.
 I, Section 3.3.2, Figure 11.
 Robinson, Tr.
 II 182:2-12.
-The Application allows Angelina to select panels that are 15 tall, so the Application has to analyze the impact of this worst-case scenario.
-In fact, the preliminary site plan attached to Mr. Herling's second supplemental testimony depicts the solar panels to be a maximum of 15 feet high.
+The Application seeks approval for Angelina to select panels that are 15 tall, so the record has to analyze the impact of this worst-case scenario.
+If Angelina has no intent to use 15-foot panels, it should have restricted the panel height to eight feet in the Application or the Amended Stipulation.
+In fact, the preliminary site plan attached to Mr. Herling's second supplemental testimony states that the solar panels will be a maximum of 15 feet high.
 Co.
 Exh.
 22, Attachment DH2, pdf p.
 65. Since the panels may be as high as 15 feet (Robinson, Tr.
-II 182:25 to 183:7), the eight-foot simulations do not accurately portray the public's views of the Facility's equipment and structures that will tower above the short plants.
+II 182:25 to 183:7), the eight-foot simulations do not accurately portray the public's views of the Project's equipment and structures that will tower above the short plants in front of them.
 Robinson, Tr.
 II 207:3-14.
 As Mr. Robinson admitted, the simulations should have shown the panels to be almost double the height as inaccurately depicted in the simulations.
 Robinson, Tr.
 II 194:24 to 195:2.
 A 15-foot solar panel is more intrusive and imposing than an eight-foot panel, and the simulations must accurately depict the appearance of the tallest model that the Application is applying for permission to use.
-These simulations do not comply with the mandate in OAC 4906-4-08(D)(4)(e) for photographic simulations or artist sketches to show the Board and public what the Facility will look like.
+These simulations do not comply with the mandate in OAC 4906-4-08(D)(4)(e) for photographic simulations or artist sketches to show the Board and public what the Project will look like.